 Many parents, siblings, family members and friends have questions regarding The Arc Alliance’s services and support.
 The following are questions and answers to many questions commonly posed to The Arc Alliance.
 If you have a question that is not addressed please contact us at 610-265-4700.

 A: The Arc is the world’s largest community-based organization of and for people with intellectual and developmental disabilities.
 It provides an array of services and support for families and individuals and includes over 140,000 members affiliated through more than 700 state and local chapters across the nation.
 The Arc is devoted to promoting and improving supports and services for all people with intellectual and developmental disabilities.

-The Arc’s vision is that every individual and family affected by I/DD in the United States has access to the information, advocacy, and skills they need to participate as active citizens of our democracy and active members of their community.
-We work to ensure that people with I/DD and their families have the supports they need to live an ordinary American life: The Arc is a tax-exempt nonprofit organization governed by a volunteer board of directors.
+The Arc’s vision is that every individual and family affected by I/DD in the United States has access to the information, advocacy, and skills they need to participate as active citizens of our democracy and be active members of their community.
+We work to ensure that people with I/DD and their families have the supports they need to live an ordinary American life.
+The Arc is a tax-exempt nonprofit organization governed by a volunteer board of directors.

 Q: What does “The Arc” stand for?

 A: Throughout its history, The Arc’s name has seen many changes.